bluemountaincyber/evidence-app/workbook/docs/exercises/exercise2.md

             Downloaded: 1 files, 935 in 0s (216 MB/s)
             ```

     5. That is quite noisy.
 We just want the files referenced.
-You can use `grep` to extract those newly discovered URLs:
+You can use `egrep` to extract those newly discovered URLs:

         ```bash
-        grep https /tmp/wget.log
+        egrep "http(s)?" /tmp/wget.log
         ```

         !!! summary "Expected Results"